Whitesad/Pamzer-War/README.md

 # Panzer-War
-A game that using BFS prime and some other algorithms in order to make a shoot game
+A game that used BFS prime and some other algorithms in order to make a shoot game